syseleven/grav-docs-syseleven-stack/pages/03.Howtos/15.repartition-vm-disk/docs.en.md

 root@partition-test:~#
 ```

-As we can see, our partitation /dev/vda1 did not grow and is the original size the image itself.
-Further we can see that we have 51,3GB free space.
+As we can see, our partitation /dev/vda1 did not grow and got the original size of the image itself.
+In consequence we have 51,3GB free space, which we may use for our new partition.

 ### Create new partition